SteveDoyle2/pyNastran/docs/html_docs/quick_start/gui.rst

 Click on the ``Probe`` button to activate probing.
 Now click on a node/element.
 A label will appear .
 This label will appear at the centroid of an elemental result or the closest node to the selected location.
 The value for the current result quantity will appear on the model.
-You may also use the ``p`` button.
+You can also press the ``p`` button.

 .. image:: ../../../pyNastran/gui/images/picking_results.png